 The MVTC builds and strengthens relationships among trail managers, advocates and user groups to support and enhance sustainable trail experiences in the Methow Valley.

-We Faciliate Collaborative trail projects, Build Relationships, and act as a community resource around trial information.
+We facilitate collaborative trail projects, build relationships, and act as a community resource for trial information.

 Wilderness Work